rainboy93/AndroidKotlinCodingConvention/README.md

 #### Line Wraps

-Indentation for line wraps should use 4 spaces (not the default 8):
+Indentation for line wraps should use 4 spaces:

 __BAD:__